Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 • Float Fill Valve: Also called a bobber, ball cock, or fill valve, these valves have a floating “ball” in the tank that rises with the water level and shuts off water flow when the tank is full.
 They are connected to the fill valve by a float arm.

 • Floatless Fill Valve: These fill valves use a diaphragm pressure-sensing mechanism rather than any kind of float device to control the inlet valve.
-These valves are attached to the bottom of the tank, operating underwater.
+These valves are attached to the bottom of the tank and operate underwater.

 • Flapper: The seal between the tank and the bowl that lifts when you flush, allowing clean tank water to fill the bowl.